Specifications that control who can read and/or alter

 this solution.
 The differences in philosophy and methods

-for eliciting preferences have spurned a lively debate among academics and
+for eliciting preferences have prompted a lively debate among academics and

 practitioners over the pros and cons of the two approaches.